tophatsilk/Purescript-HTML-tutorial/Chapter5.md

-## Purescript and its documentation.
+## Purescript and its documentation

 This may be a good time to warn you about the learning curve for purescript.
 The pursuit documentation (https://pursuit.purescript.org/) about the drawImage function, which we used in Fig. 5.1, is just this: